Categories

 “Most deaths don’t come with closure,” she says.
 “They’re drawn out, or they’re sudden.
 There’s no great monologue.
 There’s just the mess of real life.”

 Deathwishes isn’t a legal will.
-It’s also not a stack of sterile medical forms.
-It’s a practical and personal platform for sharing your real-life wishes—while you still can.
+It’s not a stack of sterile medical forms.
+It’s a practical, personal platform for sharing your real-life wishes—while you still can.

 “I’m not a guru,” Hayley says.
 “I’m a person who understands that when you’re prepared to die, you live better.”